Rahmahk02/Cowrie-Honeypot-Setup/README.md

 ## Setup Instructions

-The instructions for deploying a Honeypot.
-Follow the steps below!
+Here are the following instructions for deploying a Honeypot.
+Before you start, please create a Linode (High-Performance Linux Server) through a website like Akamai.
+Follow along with the steps below!

 ## 1. Changing the Default SSH Port

-To ensure security, change the default SSH port.
+To ensure security, change the default SSH port (mentioned earlier, I used the SSH port from Akamai).
 For example, it should look similar to this:

 ```bash
 ssh user@1.111.111.1 -p 55555